 For PE all children (Reception – Year 6) should wear:

 PE Kit should be worn for After School sporting clubs.
 All PE kits should be free from any logo or brand name, apart from the school logo.

 Uniform can be purchased from Batemans in Stroud, Tesco online or any other provider.
 Second hand uniform is also obtainable from the PTA.

 Jewellery and Headwear

 On health and safety grounds, we do not allow children to wear jewellery to school (except for small studs and watches).
+Smart watches are not permitted in school.
 We do not allow headwear to be worn during class time or inside school buildings, except for religious or medical reasons.